DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world2.md

 She gestured towards her master to step behind more.

 "Definitely some special wavelength.
-It is strange that elf, who has far better hearing than humans, cannot hear it."
+It is strange that the elf, who has far better hearing than humans, cannot hear it."

 "...You think this voice doesn't belong to human?"

 "Yes.
-It is possible that someone of other race would be luring us into a trap."
+It is possible that someone of other races is luring us into a trap."

-Like a spider net.
+Like a spider into it's nest.

 It is possible that something horrible is awaiting for a prey within the megalith.
-Especially considering that they've been attacked by the cryptid previous evening.
+Especially considering that they've been just attacked by the cryptid on previous evening.

 "Rinne, it is ok to go ahead, but be careful, ok?"